Colombia at the 2026 World Cup

 Story

-Colombia return to the World Cup after eight years of absence.
+Colombia return to the World Cup after missing the 2022 tournament.
 Los Cafeteros missed Russia 2018's Round of 16 redemption — actually, they reached it — then missed Qatar 2022 altogether after a disastrous qualifying campaign under Reinaldo Rueda.
 2026 represents a reset.
 Under Argentine coach Néstor Lorenzo (appointed 2022), Colombia finished as runners-up at the 2024 Copa América, losing 1-0 to Argentina in extra time in a final they dominated for long stretches.
 That result — plus a 28-match unbeaten streak between 2023 and 2024 — has established a generation of Colombian footballers on the world stage again.

 The 2026 CONMEBOL qualifying was Colombia's most convincing in over a decade — third behind Argentina and Brazil — and their ELO (1805) puts them in the mid-to-upper tier of the tournament.